JackSzwergold/Writing/memories/Going to My First Comic Convention and Getting Ripped Off.md

 “What’s happening?”
 I asked and got the response, “There’s a comic convention.
 Let’s go!”
 And with that I headed over to my friends place deeper down in Brighton Beach to head into “The City” and go to this comic convention.

 I had never been to a comic convention before, but I heard about them and they sounded like a cool thing to do.
 From what I gathered they were basically flea markets that just sold comics and other related stuff.
-And I would occassionally hear about someone finding something cool at a comic convention so why not?
+And I would occasionally hear about someone finding something cool at a comic convention so why not?

 As we waited on the platform, I started to think about what I was going to get.
 Maybe some *Micronauts* comics?
 Maybe some *Archie* comics which I still liked but weren’t as “cool” as super-hero comics?
 Maybe something else?